ronAa21/Melophillia/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### Project II: MeloPhillia
+My second main project, it's just in its vary early stage and I'm just starting to learn react sooo...

+### October 7, 2025 - 1st Week
+- Developed the landing page of the website
+- Added the navigation bar
+- Added the input section
+- No functions yet